Looking for a summer job in Greece?

 Sometimes speaking English is enough in a predominantly tourist area; sometimes it’s not.
 Keep in mind that local Greeks frequent the seaside on the mainland and islands, so the employer may sometimes require you speak basic Greek or another language.
 It’s much easier to hire someone that can speak to everyone, than someone who can only speak to a few.

 My island-hopping friend Alex speaks French, Arabic, English and Greek.
-Her employer may not have required all of those languages, but it certainly didn’t hurt and it gave her the power to choose the best jobs on the best islands at the last minute in June.
-My friend Nikos speaks Greek, English and German and found work very easily on Kos for three summers.
+Her employer may not have required all of those languages, but it certainly didn’t hurt and it gave her the power to choose the best jobs on the best islands at the last minute in June and make a lot of money.
+My friend Nikos speaks Greek, English and German and found work easily on Kos for three summers.
 I spoke English, Spanish and French, while working my first summer on Rhodes.

 5. Have some emergency cash